Updated on June 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

-To lawfully buy, use, and possess medical marijuana in Missouri, you must register as a patient with the Missouri medical marijuana program (MMMP).
-The result of the registration process is a Missouri medical card issued by the MMMP to patients eligible for cannabis treatment.
-Besides facilitating patient access to medical cannabis, the MMMP regulates medical marijuana facilities in MO like dispensaries.
+To lawfully buy, use, and possess medical marijuana in Missouri, you must register as a patient with the Missouri Medical Marijuana Program (MMMP).
+When you complete the registration process you’ll receive a Missouri medical card issued by the MMMP.
+Besides facilitating patient access to medical cannabis, the MMMP also regulates medical marijuana facilities in MO, such as dispensaries and manufacturers.

-This page focuses on the relevant aspects of the MMMP that patients should know when applying for the Missouri medical marijuana card.
-If you already understand the basics of the MMMP, go ahead and schedule a consultation with a medical marijuana doctor in MO near you to begin your Missouri medical card application.
+This page focuses on the essential aspects of the MMMP that patients should know when applying for the Missouri medical marijuana card.
+If you already understand the basics, you can go ahead and schedule a consultation with a medical marijuana doctor in MO near you to begin your Missouri medical card application.

 Does Missouri have a medical marijuana program?